openucx/ucc/docs/doxygen/collectives.md

 team should be created with endpoints, where the “eps” should be ordered and contiguous.

-UCC supports three types of collective operations: (a) UCC\_{ALLTOALL,ALLTOALLV, ALLGATHER, ALLGATHERV, ALLREDUCE, REDUCE_SCATTER,REDUCE_SCATTERV, BARRIER}
+UCC supports three types of collective operations: (a) UCC\_{ALLTOALL, ALLTOALLV, ALLGATHER, ALLGATHERV, ALLREDUCE, REDUCE_SCATTER, REDUCE_SCATTERV, BARRIER}
 operations where all participants contribute to the results and receive the results (b) UCC\_{REDUCE, GATHER, GATHERV, FANIN} where all participants contribute to the result and one participant receives the result.
 The